WordPress/wp-autoupdates/readme.md

 To test/contribute, just install this plugin and activate it on your WordPress installation.

+The goal of this plugin is to test the UI of the feature, to help decision making.
+It uses WordPress Core hooks (with potentially some hacks when needed).

 ## Context ⏳

 In 2018, Matt Mullenweg posted 9 projects for Core to focus on in 2019.
 We didn’t ship as many as hoped, but we made a lot of progress.
 Plugins and Themes Automatic Updates were one of those 9 projects.
 This project is now milestoned to WordPress 5.5 and this feature plugin is here to help move towards this achievement.